gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 Snowball can eventually make progress using binary decomposition, whereas Avalanche may not make progress in the presence of multi-conflict transactions.
 The [Avalanche paper](https://files.avalabs.org/papers/consensus.pdf) demonstrates this is a sensible tradeoff, and sufficient for building complex payment systems.

+The classical BFT systems (e.g., Nakamoto consensus) has 33% Byzantine fault tolerance limits both for safety and liveness -- see ["Majority is not Enough" by Ittay Eyal and Emin Gün Sirer](http://www.cs.cornell.edu/~ie53/publications/btcProcFC.pdf): The malicious party only needs to control the 33% of the network to break the network (e.g., double spends).
+Avalanche is different because the protocol makes trade-offs of weakened liveness for the Byzantine clients, thus higher levels of safety -- 80% safety threshold.
+Note that the percent in Avalanche represents the percentage of the stake held by Avalanche network validators: The malicious nodes will need control the total stake amount beyond safety thresholds.
+Avalanche safety limits are probabilistic as the protocol performs sample-voting against validators -- see [`IsValidatorOnly`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow#ConsensusContext.IsValidatorOnly).
+The validator is weighted based on its stake amount for consensus queries, and non-validator is never queried for such consensus polling.

 [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) is to Avalanche, as chain is to Bitcoin: Avalanche consists of multiple single-decree [Snowball](#snowflake--snowball-adding-confidence) instances to build a dynamic, append-only directed acyclic graph (DAG) of all known transactions -- each Snowball instance is a vertex in a graph.
 Avalanche DAG defines one single sink, "genesis" vertex, with an out-degree of zero.
 DAG provides more efficiency, because a single vote on a DAG vertex implicitly endorses all transactions that lead to the genesis vertex (transitive).
 And it also provides better security, because similar to Bitcoin blockchain, the DAG interconects transactions, thus difficult to revert past commit.

 When an Avalanche transaction is issued, it names one or more parents.
 Each transaction forms a conflict set.
 Avalanche instantiates a Snowball instance for each conflict set on the DAG.
 Each Snowball instance represents a vertex in the graph.
 A vertex may consist of multiple transactions.
 So, the vertex is a set of transactions and an instance of Snowball consensus.